jchapman3773/Capstone-2/README.md

 ![Xception](graphics/imagenet_xception_flow.png)

 To use the Xception model, I removed the head and added a layer of my own.
 I added a GlobalAveragePooling2D layer with a Dense layer with n_categories nodes for output.
-To retrain the Xception model, I first started with 5 warmup epochs on just the new head (lr=0.0006) After the warmup, I unfroze the next 6 layers and continued to train (lr=0.00001) until the loss_validation didn't have a significant change.
+To retrain the Xception model, I first started with 5 warmup epochs on just the new head (lr=0.0005) with all other layers frozen.
+After the warmup, I unfroze the next 6 layers and continued to train (lr=0.00001) until the loss_validation didn't have a significant change.

 ![confusion_matrix](graphics/Confusion_Matrix_with_weights.png)